Durga-Karunakaran/Vue_cucumber/README.md

  # Instructions to be followed before running the downloaded project.
 1. Clone and download the project from git.
+2. Kindly change the drivers as  mentioned below in Line 33 of src/test/java/stepdefinitions/Stepdefinition.java
+a.
+For windows- ./src/test/resources/drivers/chromedriver
+b.
+For mac- //src/test/resources/drivers/chromedriver
-2. Kindly use the relative path as "//" for the project to run in Windows, because for macos we should use "./"(designed in MAC system).
+3. Kindly use the relative path as "//" for the project to run in Windows, because for macos we should use "./"(designed in MAC system).
 Change the relative path in these following places.
 a. src/test/java/stepdefinition/StepDefinition.java-> Line 33.
 b. configs/config.properties-> Line 2
-3. Run as Junit test from src/test/java/Runner_Vue/testrunner class.
+4. Run as Junit test from src/test/java/Runner_Vue/testrunner class.